raphaelts3/articles/markdown/wyd2/1-intro-enc-dec.md

     }
 ```

-All theses versions, but the last, can be found [here](https://github.com/raphaelts3/wyd2encdec/blob/cc34f1f4a1056d54c79430985dbe8ca2092cd1bc/rust/src/lib.rs).
+All these versions, but the last, can be found [here](https://github.com/raphaelts3/wyd2encdec/blob/cc34f1f4a1056d54c79430985dbe8ca2092cd1bc/rust/src/lib.rs).
 The last one will be shared in the future when I start to publish the server code.

 ## Thoughts on C++ vs Rust so far

 - First of all, you must consider that I am implementing something that _must_ respect the original algorithm;
-- The `unsafe` can be really tempting if you are coming from C/C++, but I think that it's a good thing that Rust forces you to think about the safety of your code;
+- The `unsafe` can be really tempting if you are coming from C and C++, but I think that it's a good thing that Rust forces you to think about the safety of your code;
-- The _dummy_ version was pretty straightforward to implement, but the _safe_ version was a bit tricker to get to, because I was not familiar with the ecosystem, and there was not much samples of what I was trying to do.
+- The _dummy_ version was pretty straightforward to implement, but the _safe_ version was a bit trickier to get to because I was not familiar with the ecosystem, and there were not many samples of what I was trying to do.
-  - _(However, I honestly think that I have started with something that isn't a day-to-day thing, so that also shreds the amount of samples in the web.)_
+  - _(However, I honestly think that I have started with something that isn't a day-to-day thing, so that also reduces the amount of samples on the web.)_

-That said, I am quite happy with the latest version, even thought it is not the most performant, it's the most readable and does not use any `unsafe`.
+That said, I am quite happy with the latest version.
+Even though it is not the most performant, it's the most readable and does not use any `unsafe`.

 ## Final thoughts

 The next challenges should be related to easily convert a `MsgHeader`-like struct into a `&[u8]` and vice-versa, and to _extend_ it to the dozens of other packets that the game has, but that's a topic for the future.

 The source code of the algorithms discussed here can be found in [this](https://github.com/raphaelts3/wyd2encdec) repository.
-There you might find it in C++, C#, Java, Go, PHP, Rust, and feel free to contribute to the project with your own implementation.
+There, you might find it in C++, C#, Java, Go, PHP, Rust, and feel free to contribute to the project with your own implementation.

-_I don't have any schedule to this series, but I do hope that starting this series will help me to keep working on the project and to keep sharing my knowledge with the community._
+_I don't have any schedule for this series, but I do hope that starting this series will help me to keep working on the project and to keep sharing my knowledge with the community._

 ## References